MOSEK/MosekCOModel.rust/README.md

 **`MosekCOModel` is still an experimental project project.
-Use with caution, expect rough corners and untested cases.**
+Use with caution, expect rough corners and untested cases, and the API is subject to change**

 # MosekCOModel